 Less Than Significant Impact.
-The SCAQMD and the Southern California Association of Governments (SCAG) have responsibility for preparing an Air Quality Management Plan, which implements federal Clean Air Act and California Clean Air Act requirements and details goals, policies, and programs for improving air quality in the South Coast Air Basin.
-The 2007 Air Quality Management Plan was adopted by the SCAQMD Governing Board on June 1, 2007, and the California Air Resources Board (CARB) on September 27, 2007.
-The purpose of the 2007 Air Quality Management Plan for the South Coast Air Basin is to set forth a comprehensive program that will lead the region into compliance with federal air quality standards for 8-hour ozone $(O_3)$ and particulate matter less than 2.5 microns in diameter $(PM{2.5})$ .
+The SCAQMD and the Southern California Association of Governments (SCAG) have responsibility for preparing an Air Quality Management Plan (AQMP), which implements federal Clean Air Act and California Clean Air Act requirements and details goals, policies, and programs for improving air quality in the South Coast Air Basin.
+The 2012 AQMP was adopted by the SCAQMD Governing Board on December 7, 2012.
+It includes a comprehensive strategy aimed at controlling pollution from all sources, including stationary sources, on- and off-road mobile sources and area sources.
+The 2012 AQMP proposes attainment demonstration of the federal 24-hour particulate matter smaller than or equal to 2.5 microns in diameter (PM{2.5}) standard by 2014 in the South Coast Air Basin through adoption of all feasible measures while incorporating current scientific information and meteorological air quality models.
+It also updates the U.S. Environmental Protection Agency approved eight-hour ozone (O3) control plan with new commitments for short-term nitrogen oxide (NO_X) and volatile organic compound (VOC) reductions.

-According to the SCAQMD, there are two key indicators of consistency with the Air Quality Management Plan: 1) whether the project will not result in an increase in the frequency or severity of existing air quality violations or cause or contribute to new violations, or delay timely attainment of air quality standards or the interim emission reductions specified in the Air Quality Management Plan; and 2) whether the project will not exceed the assumptions in the Air Quality Management Plan based on the year of project buildout.
-13 The first consistency criterion refers to violations of the California Ambient Air Quality Standards.
-One measure to determine whether the proposed project would cause or contribute to a violation of an air quality standard would be based on the estimated carbon monoxide (CO) concentrations at intersections that would be affected by the proposed project.
-The amount of vehicle trips during post-construction operations for both phases of the proposed project would be similar to the existing conditions as there is no operational component of the proposed project.
-Also, the 2007 Air Quality Management Plan and the 2007 South Coast Air Basin State Implementation Plan demonstrates attainment of the federal PM2.5 standard in the South Coast Air Basin by 2014, and attainment of the federal 8-hour O3 standard by 2023.
-As a result of state and local control strategies, the South Coast Air Basin has not exceeded the federal CO standard since 2002.
+According to the SCAQMD, there are two key indicators of consistency with the AQMP: 1) whether the project will not result in an increase in the frequency or severity of existing air quality violations or cause or contribute to new violations, or delay timely attainment of air quality standards or the interim emission reductions specified in the AQMP; and 2) whether the project will not exceed the assumptions in the AQMP based on the year of project buildout.
+The first consistency criterion refers to violations of the California Ambient Air Quality Standards.
+The amount of vehicle trips during post-construction operations of the proposed project would be similar to the existing conditions as there is no operational component of the proposed project.
+Operational activity would not generate regional emissions that could interfere with attainment or maintenance of ambient air quality standards.
+In addition, the proposed project would be comply with State and local strategies designed to control air pollution.
 Therefore, the proposed project would comply with Consistency Criterion No. 1.

-The second consistency criterion requires that the proposed project not exceed the assumptions in the Air Quality Management Plan.
-A project is consistent with the Air Quality Management Plan if it is consistent with the population, housing, and employment assumptions that were used in the development of the Air Quality Management Plan.
+The second consistency criterion requires that the proposed project not exceed the assumptions in the AQMP.
+A project is consistent with the AQMP if it is consistent with the population, housing, and employment assumptions that were used in the development of the AQMP.
 The proposed project does not include a residential component, and therefore, would not increase population or housing in the area.
-In addition, the proposed project would not increase employment since upon completion of construction of the recycled and potable water pipelines and facilities, the project area would return to existing conditions.
-As such, the proposed project is considered to be consistent with growth assumptions included in the Air Quality Management Plan, and it would comply with Consistency Criterion No. 2.
+In addition, the proposed project would not increase employment since upon completion of construction of the recycled water pipelines and facilities, the project area would return to existing conditions.
+As such, the proposed project is considered to be consistent with growth assumptions included in the AQMP, and it would comply with Consistency Criterion No. 2.